tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 # What the directory expects

 When you trigger the registration process, the directory will send an unauthenticated GET request to the URL you specified.
-It's expecting to get one of the two results:
+It's expecting a 200 response code with an Authentication For OPDS document in the payload.

-* A 200 response code with an OPDS 1 or OPDS 2 catalog in the entity-body.
+Registration will fail if:

-* A 401 response code with an [Authentication for OPDS document]() (media type application/vnd.opds.authentication.v1.0+json) in the entity-body.
+* You send a URL that resolves to an OPDS feed, an HTML page, or anything else that's not an Authentication For OPDS document.

-If the directory gets an OPDS catalog, it will look inside the catalog document for links with the relation `authenticate`.
-It will send GET requests to `authenticate` links until it finds one that returns an Authentication for OPDS document.
+* The response code is other than 200.

-One way or the other, the directory expects to be able to fetch an Authentication For OPDS document from your OPDS server.
+* The `id` mentioned in the Authentication For OPDS document does not match the URL you sent when triggering the registration process.

-If your server sends a 401 response code and no Authentication for OPDS document, registration will fail.
-You've given no indication that proper authentication will actually grant access to an OPDS catalog.
+* The Authentication For OPDS document is missing a `title`.

-If you serve an OPDS catalog that doesn't link to an Authentication For OPDS document, registration will fail.
-There's not enough information in an ordinary OPDS catalog to create a directory entry that will help people find the catalog they're looking for.
+* The Authentication For OPDS document is missing a link with `rel="start"` which points to your top-level OPDS document.

 Even an OPDS server that allows anonymous access can have an Authentication For OPDS document.
 In fact, that document is how you